-- ▷ Participants can produce either a written FINAL PAPER or an AUDIO/VISUAL RESEARCH WORK. - ▷ The ► SUBJECT OF THE FINAL PAPER OR AUDIOVISUAL THESIS is chosen by the student.
+- ▷ Participants can produce either a written FINAL PAPER or an AUDIO/VISUAL RESEARCH WORK. - ▷ The ► SUBJECT OF THE FINAL PAPER OR AUDIOVISUAL WORK is chosen by the student.
 A discussion of the subject with the instructor is not obligatory but recommended. ► It must not ADOPT A SUBJECT FROM THE COURSE SESSIONS AND SYLLABUS but should be connected to the overall theme of the course. - ▷ Upon consultation, ► the final work CAN ALSO BE PRODUCED IN GROUPS OF TWO in this case, students can opt for a SHARED OR INDIVIDUAL GRADE.
 For individual grading, they must clearly indicate who produced which part of the work. - ▷ The final paper ► should have a LENGTH OF ~2.500 to 3.000 WORDS (excl. cover sheet, list of contents, bibliography, etc.).
 IMAGES should be inserted in the text (no separate part with illustrations).
 The STYLE FOR REFERENCING and quoting can be freely chosen but should be consistent throughout the paper.
-Papers should be in .doc, .docx or .pdf format. - Papers are ► SUBMITTED VIA E-MAIL.
-The ► DEADLINE will be DECEMBER 31, 2021 (it is highly recommended that you start working on your papers early during the term). - ▷ Instead of a written paper, ► students may also prepare an AUDIO/VISUAL WORK (PHOTOGRAPHY, VIDEO, INSTALLATION, PODCAST, WEBSITE, ETC.): the work can be ► composed of SELF-PRODUCED MATERIAL AND/OR FOUND FOOTAGE. ► Formal and technical issues, extent or intended length should be coordinated with the instructor. - ▷ Final audio/visual theses will ▶ not be graded according to technical criteria but based on the ORIGINALITY OF THE APPROACH AND THE POTENTIAL TO VISUALIZE OR CONVEY THE MAIN ARGUMENT. - ▷ Audio/visual ► theses MAY BE COMPLEMENTED BY A WRITTEN COMMENT to elucidate their conceptual or theoretical approach. - Dash Deadlines are the SAME FOR WRITTEN AND AUDIO/VISUAL works.
+Papers should be in .doc, .docx or .pdf format. - ▷ Papers are ► SUBMITTED VIA E-MAIL.
+The ► DEADLINE will be DECEMBER 24, 2023. - ▷ Instead of a written paper, ► students may also prepare an AUDIO/VISUAL WORK (PHOTO ESSAY, VIDEO, SCRAPBOOK, INSTALLATION, PODCAST, WEBSITE, ETC.): the work can be ► composed of SELF-PRODUCED MATERIAL AND/OR FOUND FOOTAGE. ► Formal and technical issues, extent or intended length should be coordinated with the instructor. - ▷ Final audio/visual works will ► not be graded according to technical criteria but based on the ORIGINALITY OF THE APPROACH AND THE POTENTIAL TO VISUALIZE OR CONVEY THE MAIN ARGUMENT. - ▷ Audio/visual ► works MAY BE COMPLEMENTED BY A WRITTEN COMMENT to elucidate their conceptual or theoretical approach. - ▷ Deadlines are the SAME FOR WRITTEN AND AUDIO/VISUAL works.